 Next Step - New Museum and Collection Center

-The Board of Directors of the Verde Valley Archaeology Center (VVAC) released a Letter of Intent to purchase the former Verde Valley Medical Center (VVMC) clinic building at 460 Finnie Flat Rd, Camp Verde, in the Verde Village shopping area.
+The Board of Directors of the Verde Valley Archaeology Center (VVAC) approved the purchase the former Verde Valley Medical Center (VVMC) clinic building at 460 Finnie Flat Rd, Camp Verde, in the Verde Village shopping area.
 The 1.2-acre property includes the building plus parking for 50 cars.
-The offer has been accepted by the building owners.
+Closing and possession was on July 29.

 Click HERE to see the new campus building.

 For those who have been following the Verde Valley Archaeology Center since its inception in 2010, this is a major change of direction.
 In 2015, Scott Simonton donated 15.28 acres of land along Homestead Parkway in Camp Verde.
 The property is the site of a prehistoric village dating back to 650 AD.
 The Center is preserving the site and has developed a loop trail of almost a half-mile through the prehistoric village, with interpretive signs along the route.
 In addition, a Native American Traditional Use Garden has been developed.
 The trail and garden area will continue to be maintained by the VVAC for public use.

 The VVAC has outgrown its current location at 385 S. Main St., and is in desperate need of more space.
 The Center had planned to build a new archaeology campus on the Homestead Parkway property.
 Absent significant donations to make this a reality, the VVAC turned to the United States Department of Agriculture (USDA) for a Rural Economic Development community facilities loan of nearly $5 million.
 The lengthy application process began in March 2019.
 In February 2020, the process was nearing completion and a decision was expected soon.
 However, the COVID-19 pandemic put a halt to the application process for almost eight months.